-The Resilience of Tree Roots After Cutting
+The resilience of tree Roots After Cutting

-How long do tree roots live after cutting down?
+How long will tree roots last after cutting them down?

 The factors that determine the longevity of Tree Roots